 In the late fourth or early third century BC, Alexander’s body was transferred from the Memphis tomb to Alexandria for reburial by Ptolemy Philadelphus.

-Later, his successor Ptolemy Philopator placed Alexander’s body in Alexandria’s communal mausoleum.
+Later on, his successor, Ptolemy Philopator, placed Alexander’s body in Alexandria’s communal mausoleum.

 New discovery supports belief Alexander the Great is indeed buried in Alexandria